ejlchappin/MidiSetlistController/README.md

 The midi code can be found quite easily in the application.
 Press CTRL-M to enable the midi receiver printing it's output to the screen.
 If you now play notes/send midi messages you want with your device, you will see the result.
 Copy the correct system exclusive message over, and translate the Hex code to a 7bit decimal version in this webpage http://mididesigner.com/help/midi-byte-calculator/ (enter the code under Bytes to values, and find the right code in the individually listed decimal numbers under Result).

 ## Making or modyfing a setlist
 A setlist starts with a name on the first line for your own reference (see also the example below).
-Afterwards, each line has the same format, seperated with commas: Songname,Measure,Preset,Incremental changes
+Afterwards, lines can have to formats, one for presets and one for incremental changes.
+The format is comma-separated.

+With a new preset: Song name,Measure,Preset,Midicode,Sound names

+With an incremental change: Song name,Measure,empty,Midicodes

 * The *songname* needs only to be presented when it starts, the application copies it over until it changes.
 * The *measure* is purely for the user, to indicate where this setlist item is activated.
 * The *preset* switches a preset that is self-contained, that is, you can switch from any position to another preset and no history of other codes matter.
 When there is a preset, no incremental changes are read.
 The rest of the line is reserved for listing the patch sounds that are configured in this preset.
-This enables the applicaiton to display the current sounds also when incremental changes are made later.
-In my example, 15 sounds can be configured the 16th channel is reserved for the navigation pedal.
+This enables the applicaiton to display the current sounds also when incremental changes are made later (displaying sound 1 when midicode +1 is executed for instance).
-* The *incremental changes* are a comma-separated list of changes within the current preset.
+* The *midi codes* are a comma-separated list of incremental changes within the current preset.
 Each change is sent seperately to the midi device.
 When moving up and down the setlist within a preset, incremental changes (or their reverse) are executed, and the preset is not reset.

+Midi codes have different forms.
+The following types are implemented:
-This implies that the preset shortcuts (in the example below 1, 12, 17), and the incremental change shortcuts (all the + and - codes) are midi codes configured for the midi device in config.ini.
-If codes are not configured, for instance because of a typo in the setlist, an error message is shown.
+* Midi codes as defined in midi.txt.
+The codes, 1 and 2, and the incremental change shortcuts (the +1 until +4 and -1 until -4) are midi codes configured for the midi device.
+* System exclusive hex messages, e.g. F0 41 10 00 00 77 12 18 00 40 02 01 25 F7.
+* Program Change: PC-Channel-Program-0 (the 0 at the end is ignored)
+* Control Chanee: CC-Channel-Control-Value
+* Lines that start with a semicolon and empty lines are ignored (so the semicolon can be used for comments.

 **Example setlist.txt:**
 ```
 Prestige 2016
-Basic,,1,
-Song of Purple Summer,,12,Strs,SmallStrs,SmallStrs R,SmallStrss R 8ve lower,Fullstrs R 8ve lower,Harp L
-,16,,+3,+4,+6,-2
-,20,,+1,-3,-4,-6
-,35,,+5
-,43,,-5
-Bohemienne,,17,Strs,,SftStrgs,,Warm pd L,Warm pd,Harpsichord,Harp,Folk harp,,Dulcimer,,Glock R soft,Glock R,Silent strs R
-,37,,+9,-5,-14,-15
+Basic,,1
+My favorite song,,2,Sound name 1,Sound name 2,Sound name3,Sound name 4
+,28,,+2,-1
+,49,,+3,+4
+,50,,-2
+My next song,,2,Sound name 5,Sound name 6,Sound name 7,Sound name 8
+,30,,+1,+2,+3,+4
+,50,,CC-1-11-64
+,51,,CC-1-11-30
+,70,,PC-1-0-0
+,71,,PC-1-1-0
+,72,,PC-1-2-0
+,73,,PC-1-3-0
+,74,,PC-1-4-0
+,75,,PC-1-5-0
 ```

-## To do list and known issues
-* The conversion from Hex midi codes to 7bit decimal bytes should be done in the application and allows to enter hex midi codes too.